linuxairhead/Meridian/README.md

 		5. Bug, it won't display the transaction info for the room.
 		Miss spell the string for putExtra for Intent Object. from RoomNumber to Room_Number

-12/18/2016 Transaction Info was update with LoaderManager
+12/18/2016 TransactionInfo : update with LoaderManager

-12/18/2016 Transaction Info was able to print only for the particular room
+12/18/2016 TransactionInfo : able to print only for the particular room
 		OnCreateloader where does query occur when the CursorLoader

 12/17/2016 TenantsDbHelper